noclat/R76/readme.md

 	ROUTE GET|POST  /articles/@action/@id   articles->@action
 	ROUTE GET       /@section/@feature      @section->@feature

-It’s 98% useless, but you can call multiple callbacks using the ‘;’ separator.

 ## DEFINE
 Sets a global constant.
 It’s practical, simply because you can gather all your configuration constants in the same configuration file, like paths, passwords (hashed), services & API codes (google analytics, typekit, etc.) and so on.